TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uWQ6JhBLypA?si=uTIynOiIZFmFwxqj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This is the milestone at which I finished everything and brought it together.
-I was able to add the display and encoder and make them function properly.
-The display was working pretty well, and the encoder had many issues.
-First, the encoder would not take inputs because one of the jumper cables was loose.
-Also, the cover of the encoder was on too much, preventing it from clicking.
-My biggest challenges at BSE were getting almost burnt by the iron multiple times, wiring the wires to different ports, almost frying my projects.
-Also, I had to resolder many joints, which was probably the most time-costly mistake.
-I learned about soldering, wiring, coding (specifically MIDI), and serial connections.
-I realize that the serial connection and MIDI coding are the most important to me.
-I hope to learn more about mechanical and electrical engineering.
+Summary:

+This milestone represents the completion of the project where all components were successfully integrated.
+I managed to add and correctly configure the display and encoder.
+The display functioned well, although the encoder initially faced several issues.
+These included a loose jumper cable and an overly secured cover that impeded proper clicking.
+Throughout the project, I gained experience in soldering, wiring, coding, particularly in MIDI and serial connections, which I found especially valuable.
+This experience has fueled my interest in further exploring mechanical and electrical engineering.

+Challenge:

+One of the major challenges faced was the initial malfunctioning of the encoder due to hardware issues like loose jumper cables and an obstructive cover.
+Additionally, I encountered hazards like near burns from the soldering iron, the complexity of wiring to various ports, and the risk of damaging my projects.
+One significant hurdle was having to resolder numerous joints, which proved to be very time-consuming.
+These challenges provided a steep learning curve and highlighted areas for improvement in my technical processes and safety practices.

 # Second Milestone